rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 26
 This endpoint allows retrieval of a user's order history using their email address.
 When a request is made, the server first searches for the user's _id based on the provided email.
 Once the _id is obtained, it queries the database to fetch all orders associated with that user.
 The response includes the complete list of orders, enabling seamless tracking of purchase history.
 This functionality ensures efficient data retrieval while maintaining a user-friendly experience.

+## Milestone 27
+In this Milestone, we focused on implementing the My Orders page in the e-commerce project.
+This involves sending a GET request to the /my-orders endpoint, where the user's email is passed to retrieve all their orders from the database.
+The fetched orders will then be displayed dynamically on the My Orders page, ensuring users can easily view their purchase history.
+Additionally, a navigation link to this page will be added to the navbar for better accessibility.
+This update enhances the user experience by providing a dedicated section for order tracking and management.